Understanding Russia’s colonial aspirations is key to peace talks

 Crimea and Ukraine are the most desired colonies in the Russian imperial imagination.
 Ukraine has long been such a colony, particularly one that Russia has culturally colonised for a very long time.
 But Crimea holds a special place in the Russian chauvinistic imperial imagination, largely due to the expulsion, ethnic cleansing, and genocide of the peninsula’s indigenous populations.

 Even in the middle of the 19th century, the Crimean Tatar population constituted about 80% of the population of Crimea.
-But after the Crimean War, the Kremlin blacklisted and condemned the Crimean Tatars as traitors, not for the first time, which were a completely false allegation.
+But after the Crimean War, the Kremlin blacklisted and condemned the Crimean Tatars as traitors, not for the first time, which was a completely false allegation.

 This led to ethnic cleansing and displacement that continued throughout the 19th and 20th centuries until today.
 Crimea’s importance in the Russian imperial imagination turned it into a screen of imperial desire.
 It became a platform for Soviet power.